 About this course

-This course is about designing and implementing more intelligent software capable of reasoning using symbolic knowledge representations, and doing it with maintainable testable code.
+This course is about designing and implementing more intelligent software capable of reasoning using symbolic knowledge representations, and doing so with maintainable testable code.

 This is a learn-by-doing course.
 Class meetings will be to demonstrate new concepts, try out things, and ask questions, not listen to lectures.
 For more, see How this course works.